A p-multigrid method enhanced with an ILUT smoother and its comparison to h-multigrid methods within Isogeometric Analysis: Introduction

 As an alternative, geometric multigrid methods have been investigated, as they are considered among the most efficient solvers in Finite Element Methods for elliptic problems.
 However, the use of standard smoothers like (damped) Jacobi or Gauss-Seidel leads to convergence rates which deteriorate for increa-sing values of $p$ \cite{gah}.
 It has been noted in \cite{dona} that very small eigenvalues associated with high-frequency eigenvectors cause this behaviour.
 This has lead to the development of non-classical smoothers, such as smoothers based on mass smoothing \cite{hof,tak1,tak2} or overlapping multiplicative Schwarz methods \cite{gaspar}, showing convergence rates independent of both $h$ and $p$.

 $p$-Multigrid methods can be adopted as an alternative solution strategy.
 In contrast to $h$-multigrid methods, a hierarchy is constructed where each level represents a different approximation order.
 Throughout this paper, the coarse grid correction is obtained at level $p=1$.
 Here, B-spline functions coincide with linear Lagrange basis functions, thereby enabling the use of well known solution techniques for standard Lagrangian Finite Elements.
+Furthermore, the stencil of the basis functions and bandwidth of the matrix is significantly smaller at level $p=1$, reducing both assembly and factorization costs of the multigrid method.

 $p$-Multigrid methods have mostly been used for solving linear systems arising within the Discontinuous Galerkin method \cite{fid, luo, luo2, paulien}, where a hierarchy was constructed until level $p=0$.
 However, some research has been performed for continuous Galerkin methods \cite{hel} as well, where the coarse grid correction was obtained at level $p=1$.